Rodolpho von Ihering: Legacy

-The Brazilian Catfish Pareiorhina rudolphi was named after him.

-The reptile is Ihering's snake, Lioheterophis iheringi

 The Brazilian Society of Zoology, instituted the Rodolpho von Ihering Prize for the best zoology article, book or book chapter published in Brazil in each year.
 The Rodolpho von Ihering Ichthyology Research Center in Pentecoste, Ceará is named after him; while the Rodolpho von Ihering Library, remains in the collection of the Experimental Station of Biology and Fisheries of Pirassununga, in 1981.

 Publications

 The principal published works of Ihering are: